 Food Safety and Reliability

-Seven & i Group is working on a variety of measures to emphasize safety and reliability at all stages from raw materials procurement through to sales.
+Seven & i Holdings Co., Ltd. and its consolidated subsidiaries (hereinafter referred to as "our Group") are working on a variety of measures to emphasize safety and reliability at all stages from raw materials procurement through to sales.

 Centralized Management of Production Records

-Seven-Eleven Japan uses an average of 40 different food materials (including seasonings) per daily food product item, which includes rice balls and delicatessen items.
-To manage these individual products and accurately identify which factories produce them and what materials are used in which areas, Seven-Eleven Japan manages information from all its approximately 180 factories using a database system and links to the POS(point-of-sale) data at its stores to precisely manage the production history of its products, from the production region of the materials used to the stores where the products are sold.
+Seven-Eleven Japan manages various daily food product items, which includes rice and delicatessen items.
+To accurately identify which factories produce them and what materials are used in which areas, Seven-Eleven Japan manages information from all its factories that make daily items by using a database system and links to the POS (point-of-sale) data at its stores to precisely manage the production history of its products, from the production region of the materials used to the stores where the products are sold.
 This allows us to immediately respond to any problems that may occur with raw materials.
-We also check for the presence of allergic substances and additives in our products to ensure that they are sold with the utmost care.
+It also checks for the presence of allergic substances and additives in its products to ensure that they are sold with the utmost care.

 In addition, Seven-Eleven Japan is also able to precisely track the volume of food materials, packaging, and containers used at every factory, which helps it reduce waste by limiting excess production, for instance.
 Moreover, the company voluntarily conducts DNA testing on rice to prevent the admixture of other varieties as well as testing for radioactive substances.